notionparallax/blog/_posts/2020-03-24-the-true-name.md

     It shows up in the [Ngram record in the 70s](https://books.google.com/ngrams/graph?year_start=1800&year_end=2008&corpus=15&smoothing=7&case_insensitive=on&content=twerk&direct_url=t1%3B%2Ctwerk%3B%2Cc0#t1%3B%2Ctwerk%3B%2Cc0), but that seems to be beause of a German power station.

 [^nanda]: People say "names and addresses" but if you drop the navigational part of an address, then a name is basically the same thing.

+[^maybe]: Maybe that's it?
+IP addresses aren't a nice way to get to a website, but the are that site's _true name_ so maybe the URL is the site's _use name_.
+If that's the case, then it really would be magic to remember and be able to say a 17 syllable word.